 In general, the following information must be included in a manure management plan (MPCA Fact sheet Wq-f8.07):

 - Field locations and acreage used for spreading manure;

 - Management for sensitive areas.

 Producers are not required to use any specific format when writing a manure management plan.
-They may use forms or software developed by MPCA, National Resources Conservation Service (NRCS), University of Minnesota Extension Service, or other private organizations.
+They may use forms or software developed by MPCA, National Resources Conservation Service (NRCS), University of Minnesota Extension, or other private organizations.
 However, the following resources are available for use in developing a manure management plan:

-- Manure Management Plan: A Step-by-Step Guide for Minnesota Feedlot Operators (PDF) – This guide was developed by MPCA, with assistance from the University of Minnesota Extension Service to assist producers in writing their plans.
+- Manure Management Plan: A Step-by-Step Guide for Minnesota Feedlot Operators (PDF) – This guide was developed by MPCA, with assistance from the University of Minnesota Extension to assist producers in writing their plans.